ETB-Jay/ETBCreditSystem/README.md

 After this period (post my co-op), I will be copying the source files to a different computer but will keep a copy for myself.
 If you would like to know more about the source material OR need information that I have not uploaded to github (i.e. Enviornment Variables, API keys), then you can contact Jay or Kris to get my contact information.
 Please do not hesitate to ask me if you have questions about the code.
 I am also open to doing bug fixes while I am away and back at school.

+## Notes on Firebase 📓
+As of 2025-06-27, firestore offers two payment plans: spark and blaze.
+ETB is currently on the spark plan, which limits the number of API calls that we can make to firestore.
+Please make sure to update the system to the blaze plan once the store reaches the spark plan limits.

 ## Tech Stack 📚
-- Frontend: ReactJS, ElectronJS
+- **Frontend:** ReactJS, ElectronJS
-- Styling: TailwindCSS
+- **Styling:** TailwindCSS
-- Backend: Firebase (Firestore)
+- **Backend:** Firebase (Firestore)
-- State Management: React Context
+- **State Management:** React Context
-- Build Tools: Vite
+- **Build Tools:** Vite
-- Publish Tools: Electron-Builder
+- **Publish Tools:** Electron-Builder

 ## Development 🛒
 1. Clone the repository